sophia26750/sophia26750.github.io/content/code/index.md

  ### Add new changes to website AFTER deleting branch

-10. If you want to create more changes, make sure you scroll back to __Github__ and find the steps for making a branch. _IT IS THE SAFEST OPTION TO CREATE A NEW BRANCH IF YOU WANT TO ADD TO YOUR WEBSITE_.
+10. If you want to create more changes, make sure you make a new branch. _IT IS THE SAFEST OPTION TO CREATE A NEW BRANCH IF YOU WANT TO ADD TO YOUR WEBSITE_.
 Follow these steps:

     1. Because you deleted the branch in Github, your local computor is NOT aware of this change.
 To update your local status, bring up terminal and input these lines:
     ```